oda-hub/release-notes/README.md

 	* Upon login, the limit of INTEGRAL science windows is 500 instead of 50 for the anonymous user
 	* Specific users can access private data upon usage agreement
 	* Access to HPC resources can be granted abd the limit of 500 science windows raised upon special agreement
 	* As before, all submitted requests are eventually satisfied, even if they experience issue.
-Unlike before, we will follow-up with the user, explaning peculiarity of request impact.
+In addition, registeed users will receive a dedicated follow-up, explaining reasons of failures or suggestions to optimize a difficult request.

 ## New parameters

 * The user can specify the number of science windows to be analyzed within a time interval
-* the use can specify to access private data
+* the use can specify to access private data (upon granting of priviledges)

 ## User experience